mindspore-ai/docs/docs/mindspore/source_en/migration_guide/model_development/model_and_cell.md

 The **inference** behavior of the model in `PyNative` mode is the same as that of common Python code.
 However, during training, **once a tensor is converted into NumPy for other operations, the gradient of the network is truncated, which is equivalent to detach of PyTorch**.

-When `GRAPH_MODE` is used or `PYNATIVE_MODE` is used for **training**, syntax restrictions usually occur.
-In these two cases, graph compilation needs to be performed on the Python code.
+When `GRAPH_MODE` is used, syntax restrictions usually occur.
+In this case, graph compilation needs to be performed on the Python code.
 However, MindSpore does not support the complete Python syntax set.
 Therefore, there are some restrictions on compiling the `construct` function.
 For details about the restrictions, see [MindSpore Static Graph Syntax](https://www.mindspore.cn/docs/en/master/note/static_graph_syntax_support.html).

 #### Common Restrictions